Wipper Bridge ReplacementRoad Closure Sept 22 through Oct 22, 2014See link below under Notifications for detour map and information

 The existing bridge constricts the channel, which magnifies the scour effect of high flows.
 In order to permanently protect it from 100-year flows, the existing piers and abutments would need to be protected with larger rock to a depth of more than 10-feet.
 It is unfeasible to do these repairs for a 52-year old timber bridge nearing the end of its useful life.
 The FHWA approved Emergency Relief (ER) funding for a replacement bridge built to current standards for alignment and width.
 The new bridge will also create less of a backwater during high flows and may help to relieve some of the upstream flooding that occurs during these flows.

-Currently, we are planning to begin construction in the spring or early summer of 2014, though, environmental coordination and right-of-way negotiations may delay the construction starting date.
+Construction began in August of 2014.
 Wipper Road will be open to the public with 1-lane during most of the construction period.
-However, since the new bridge will be higher than the existing road, there will be an approximately three-week period while constructing the new approach roadway when the road will only be open to emergency vehicles.
+However, since the new bridge will be higher than the existing road, there will be two periods of approximately 30 days each when the road will be closed to through traffic.
+The first of these closures will be from September 22 to October 22, 2014.
+The second will occur in the late winter or early spring.
+During these closures the road will still be open to emergency vehicles.

 NotificationsSeptember 16, 2014 Road Closure Notice and Detour MapJune 13, 2013 Public Meeting Announcement